KainosSoftwareLtd/aws-api-gateway-demo/README.md

 ### RDS
 Microservices connect to a PostgreSQL database created before the EC2 instances.

+### IAM
+The IAM module contains roles which allow the API Gateway to use Lambda functions and CloudWatch logs.

+### Lambda; WIP - requires manual adjustments
+(Warning) Currently the Lambda proxy works only for /POST methods.
+The private IP address of the microservice targeted by Lambda proxy function is hardcoded.
+You need to check the IP address of your microservice and put it in the `api_gateway_body_mapping.template` ex:

+    "hostname" : "10.0.1.216",
+Run terraform again to update the AWS infrastructure:

+    ./TerraformInfrastructure.sh
+(End of warning)

+API Gateway can't communicate directly with a microservice located inside of a VPC.
+A Lambda function is used to proxy calls between the public API Gateway and the backend services.
+Lambda function written in Node.js is packed to the `proxy.zip` file which is then used in the `LambdaVpcProxy.tf` file.

 ### API Gateway
 Currently API Gateway is brought up only to reflect current endpoints in the backend API.
 At this moment it is used to pass the input into the corresponding endpoint without modifying any data and responding with 200 response which contains